Home

 Color slides (PDF, 38 MB, 28 pages) and hand outs (two slides per page, PDF, 32 MB, 14 pages).

-Theory of mind: poster presented at Toward a Science of Consciousness conference (Tucson, April 13-17, 2010).
+Theory of mind: poster presented at Toward a Science of Consciousness conference (Tucson, Arizona, April 13-17, 2010).

 A theory of mind-and-brain that solves the "hard problem"